 Consult your department for recommendations.
 IU has a diverse environment; choose the computer you prefer, or the one that best fits your budget.
 Be sure you use the New computer hardware minimum recommendations to make your purchase.

-Note: Kelley School of Business (KSOB) students are required to use Microsoft Access, a Microsoft Office database application available only for Windows.
-If you have a Mac, you can use Access on any Windows computer in the IU Student Technology Centers, or purchase a Windows DVD from the UITS Support Center ($20 plus tax) and install it on your Mac using Boot Camp.
-For instructions, see At IU, how do I install Windows 7/8 64-bit on my Mac?
+Kelley School of Business (KSOB) students are required to use Microsoft Access, a Microsoft Office database application available only for Windows.
+If you have a Mac, you have several options:

 You do not need to bring a printer to campus, as printers are available in the Student Technology Centers and Residential Technology Centers (STCs/RTCs).
 Use the Printer Configuration Utility to configure your computer to print to the networked printers in the STCs and RTCs.

 If you live on campus, you can use your computer's Ethernet or wireless card to use the campus network in your residence hall.
 The wired Ethernet connections tend to be faster and more stable than wireless.
 Each room in your residence hall on campus has one active phone jack and one active Ethernet jack.

 If you live off campus, you may have a choice of using a network connection offered by your leasing agent or getting cable modem or DSL service.
 Contact your leasing office about available Internet connections.
 To set up cable modem service, contact a local cable company; to set up DSL service, contact a local phone company.

 802.11n, in both the 2.4 and 5 GHz spectrums, is generally available at IU.
 802.11b/g is also available in 2.4 GHz.